 In addition to the separation agreement discussed in the preceding paragraph, BCM entered into additional separation agreements with two former employees during the year ended September 30, 2014.
-BCM paid the total sum of \$615,000 to the three former employees, in addition to paying \$32,000 in COBRA insurance coverage and payroll taxes during the year ended September 30, 2014.
+BCM paid the total sum of \$24,000 in COBRA insurance coverage related to the separation agreements during the year ended September 30, 2015.
 These payments are included in personnel costs on the consolidated statement of activities and changes in net assets.